coolchigi/bedrock-knowledge-base/README.md

 12. [Source](#source)

 ## Introduction
-If we're keeping things a buck, I actually started experimenting with different ideas a couple months ago.
-I was studying for a course and I had a light bulb moment, "what if I implement my own chat-with-documents app"
+I started experimenting with different ideas a couple of months ago.
+While studying for a course, I had a light bulb moment: "What if I implement my own chat-with-documents app?"

-I've used quite a few of these apps and they're amazing!
-I am able to generate questions based on a particular section/topic.
-It's pretty cool
+I've used quite a few of these apps, and they're amazing!
+I can generate questions based on a particular section or topic.
+It's pretty cool 🤯

-I sat back at the drawing board--I remembered reading an article about Amazon Bedrock some months back and I thought hmm let's explore.
-I wanted to build my own application but the purpose of my exploration was to build fast.
-So I looked to see if it had been done before--and you bet it had!
-When using new tech or whatever the case may be, I like putting my own little spin on it
+I sat back at the drawing board and remembered reading an article about Amazon Bedrock some months back.
+I thought, "Hmm, let's explore."
+I wanted to build my own application, but the purpose of my exploration was to build fast.
+So I looked to see if it had been done before—and you bet it had!
+When using new tech or whatever the case may be, I like putting my own little spin on it.

 ## Key Features

 - AI-powered chat using Anthropic's Claude model
 - Amazon Bedrock integration for contextual knowledge retrieval
 - Real-time thinking & debug information display
 - Knowledge base source visualization
 - User mood detection & appropriate agent redirection
 - Highly customizable UI with shadcn/ui components
+- Deployed on vercel!

 ## Getting Started

-1. Clone this repository
+1. Clone this repository.
 2. Install dependencies: `npm install`
-3. Set up your environment variables (see Configuration section)
+3. Set up your environment variables (see Configuration section).
 4. Run the development server: `npm run dev`
-5. Open [http://localhost:3000](http://localhost:3000) in your browser
+5. Open [http://localhost:3000](http://localhost:3000) in your browser.

 ## Source

-This project is based on code from [Anthropic Samples](https://github.com/anthropics/anthropic-quickstarts)
+This project is based on code from [Anthropic Samples](https://github.com/anthropics/anthropic-quickstarts).